digital-blueprint/webapppassword/README.md

 [Report issues](https://github.com/digital-blueprint/webapppassword/issues)

-This is a Nextcloud app to generate a temporary app password and set CORS headers to allow WebDAV access from inside a webpage.
+This is a Nextcloud app to generate a temporary app password and set CORS headers to allow WebDAV/CalDAV access from inside a webpage.

 Place this app in **nextcloud/apps/** or install it from the [Nextcloud App Store](https://apps.nextcloud.com/apps/webapppassword).